Josef Hammar: Russo-Japanese War

 On August 5, 1904, Hammar boarded the hospital ship Hakuai-maru with destination Dalny where they arrive on August 9.
 From Dalny he travelled to the front at Port Arthur.
 At four in the morning on August 21 he climbed a mountain in order to witness the big attack on Port Arthur.
 The attacks had started on August 8 and by the 21 the Battle of 174 Meter Hill raged and the casualties where high.
 General Nogi called off the attack by August 24 and concentrated on a prolonged siege.

 Hammar stayed at the front by Port Arthur for four months visiting dressing stations, field hospitals and other medical departments of the Japanese army.
 He lived together with the other foreign officers.
 They were ten, four Englishmen, one Turk, one Chilean, one Spaniard, one Brazilian, one German and himself.
 To start with they lived in tents but were later moved to a house.
 On one occasion the Spaniard, Captain Herrera, was wounded and Hammar walked into the bullet rain with his horse and lifted the Captain up on the horse and walked back to safety.
 For this he was later awarded the knighthood of the Spanish White Cross of Military Merit, 1st class.

 The siege continued until January 5, 1905, but Hammar had no time to stay and left for Japan on December 11.
 First he went back to Hiroshima for two weeks.
 There they now nursed some 10,000 wounded.
 After that he travelled back to Tokyo where there was some 15,000 wounded.
 In total at that time there was some 50,000 wounded in different places around Japan.
 Hammar was admitted before the Emperor Meiji who asked him questions and shook his hand twice.
 The day before the visit, Hammar was sent the Order of the Sacred Treasure fourth class.
 Later he also had an audience with the Empress.

 Hammar left Yokohama with the French S.S. le Polynésien on February 11.
 The boat rested at many harbours on the way where the passengers had time to walk the town.
 First stop was Shanghai followed by Hong Kong, Saigon, Singapore, Ceylon, Aden, Port Said and finishing in Marseille.
 After Marseille, Hammar went to Berlin for a period before travelling home to Stockholm in April 1905.

 Family

 On his way home from Japan, Hammar stopped in Marseille to visit friends of the family, the family of Wholesaler Adolf Sylvander.
-There he met Adolf's daughter Hulda Sylvander (born September 18, 1881, in Marseille - died April 3, 1971) and they subsequently married a year later August 8, 1906, in Marseille.
-Josef and Hulda had four children:
+There he met Adolf's daughter Hulda Sylvander (1881–1971) and they subsequently married a year later on August 8, 1906 in Marseille.
+Josef and Hulda had four children: Frank (1908–1974), Mireille (1909–1959), Gösta (1911–1978) and Ulla (1912–1987).